cravenhoff/freeCodeCamp.Org/Responsive Web Design Certification/Applied Visual Design/css-positioning.md

 * Absolute Position: Positions elements relative to their parent container/element.
 In order for elements to be absolutely positioned, their parent element must firstly be relatively positioned.

+* Fixed Position: A type of absolute positioning that fixes or locks elements relative to the _browser window_.

 #### CSS Offsets:

 * CSS Offsets: Top, Bottom, Left, Right.